AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Some points specific to the operation of `$hls` rules:
 1. When a segment is removed, all of the tags that apply only to that segment are also removed.
-2. When there's a tag that applies to multiple segments, and all of those segments are removed, the tag is also removed.
+2. When there is a tag that applies to multiple segments, and all of those segments are removed, the tag is also removed.
-3. Since there's no way to recognize different kinds of tags by syntax, we recognize all of the tags specified by the RFC, plus some non-standard tags that we've seen in the field.
+3. Since there is no way to recognize different kinds of tags by syntax, we recognize all of the tags specified by the RFC, plus some non-standard tags that we have seen in the field.
 Any lines starting with `#` and not recognized as a tag are passed through without modification, and are not matched against the rules.
 4. We do not match tags that apply to the whole playlist, and `$hls` rules can not be used to remove them, since `$hls` rules are intended for removing segments.
-If you know what you're doing, you can use `$replace` rules to remove or rewrite just a single tag from the playlist.
+If you know what you are doing, you can use `$replace` rules to remove or rewrite just a single tag from the playlist.

 An example of a transformation done by the rules:
 <details>